What you believe ....you create

 Denys was awarded an OBE in 2013 by Her Majesty The Queen for Services to the Economy- this was for his Government work as the founding Chairman of the Coventry & Warwickshire Local Enterprise Partnership.
 His drive and determination set this LEP to become one of Britain's most progressive.
 Denys drove 100 apprentices in 100 days, the new M40 junction works at Gaydon for Jaguar Land Rover and many other projects.

-His father (Peter Shortt) spent 18 years in Assam working for the Jorehaut Tea Company managing their Rungagora Tea Estate and Langharjan Tea Estate (1952-70).
-Denys spent his first 6 years of life at Lanharjan from 1964-1970.
-Denys visited this factory recently in 2019.
+His parents Peter & Rosemary Shortt spent nearly 20 years in Assam working for the Jorehaut Tea Company managing their Rungagora Tea Estate and Langharjan Tea Estate (1952-70).
+Denys spent his first 6 years of life at Langharjan from 1964-1970.

-In 1971 his family moved to Fort Portal, Uganda for a year and left when Idi Amin was causing mayhem.
-They then lived Kenya for 2 years - running the Ikumbi Tea Factory at Thika owned by KTDA.
+In 1971 his family moved to a Tea Estate near Fort Portal, Uganda for a year and left when Idi Amin was causing mayhem.
+They then lived in Kenya for 2 years - running the brand new Ikumbi Tea Factory at Thika owned by Brooke Bond at that time.

-In 1994 Denys started DCS Group which now has sales of £212 million and 350 employees.
-The company has grown every year for 24 years.
+In 1994 Denys started DCS Group which now has sales of £270 million.
+The company has grown every year for 26 years.
 DCS Group is the Official UK Sales & Distribution company for P&G, Unilever, Colgate, PZ Cussons, SC Johnson.
 J&J and more.

 Denys created the Enliven brand of toiletries which is sold in 75 countries around the world.

-In 2009 he invested £5 million into DCS Manufacturing - a new factory in Stratford-upon-Avon which makes liquid fill toiletries for the likes of Aldi & Lidl.
+In 2020 he invested £3 million into DCS Manufacturing - a new factory 91,000 sq ft factory in Redditch which makes liquid fill toiletries for major brands and supermarket chains.

 Denys also started several software companies with co-partner Andrew Butt.

 Enable Software - based in Stratford-upon-Avon, has sales of £6 million and employs 100 people.
-In 2019 Enable opened new offices in San Francisco, USA.
+In 2020 Enable won $13m of funding from Menlo VC and others they opened new offices in San Francisco, USA.

 Denys and Andrew sold their second software company Enable Infomatrix to Alcumus.